Sidney Wheeler

-Sidney Wheeler (1864–1950) was an English-Australian actor who worked extensively in film, TV and radio.
+Sidney Wheeler (1864–21 July 1950) was an English-Australian actor who worked extensively in film, TV and radio.
 He worked a number of times for Ken G. Hall.
+His film debut was made in Lovers and Luggers.

 He was named as a co-respondent in a divorce case.

+Wheeler collapsed on stage appearing in Annie Get Your Gun in July 1950 and died shortly afterwards.